mhwood/diagnostics_vec/README.md

 The MITgcm model has one method for outputting model "diagnostics" for a particular experiment: dump the entire field.
 While entire model fields are desired for many experiements, this is not always the case.
 Here, we design a model package which is capable of outputting model diagnostics in a subset of the model domain e.g. along a vector (or "vec").

 ## Getting Started
-The purpose of this repository is to provide a convenient way to merge new package files, verification experiments, and documentation into a fresh clone (and eventually a fork) of the main branch of MITgcm.
+The purpose of this repository is to provide a convenient way to merge new package files, verification experiments, and documentation into a fresh clone (and potentially an eventual fork) of the main branch of MITgcm.
 To faciliate this merge, there are three convenient scripts provided in the [utils](https://github.com/mhwood/diagnostics_vec/tree/main/utils) directory.
 To start, clone this repository into a convenient drive on your machine.
 Then, `cd` to the utils directory and run the following code from the command line, passing the path to a (preferrably fresh) clone of the main branch of the MITgcm:
 ```
 python3 copy_doc_files_to_MITgcm.py -m /path/to/MITgcm_fresh
 python3 copy_pkg_files_to_MITgcm_.py -m /path/to/MITgcm_fresh